 How to Improve Your Social Media Strategy for 2017

-If you’re a marketing professional, you can’t ignore the power of social media.
-When used correctly, it’s an important tool to increase web traffic, brand reputation and visibility online.
+If you’re a marketing professional, then you can’t ignore the power of social media.
+When used correctly, it’s an important tool to increase web traffic, brand reputation, and visibility online.
 But how can you be sure you’re using social media correctly?
 How can you get more out of your social media efforts?

 The first question to ask yourself is what role does social media currently play in your marketing program?

 - Ad targeting